xcart/xcart-docs/_pages/devs_en/basics/templates_and_interfaces.md

 Flexy template engine was used in X-Cart 5.0 - 5.2 versions.
 You can read more about it at the {% link "Flexy template engine guide" ref_VcuME8xW %}.

 Starting with X-Cart 5.3, default rendering system is [Twig](http://twig.sensiolabs.org).
-It has been extended with some X-Cart specific features, which are described at {% link 'Custom features with Twig template engine' ref_twigguide %} guide.
+It has been extended with some X-Cart specific features, which are described at {% link "Custom features with Twig template engine" ref_twigguide %} guide.

 ## Table of contents